alurban/black-hole-astrophysics/README.md

 PHYS 290: Black Hole Astrophysics
 =================================

 Welcome!

-This repository contains software and related materials for PHYS 290 (Black Hole Astrophysics), a Special Topics course offered in spring 2020 at Allegheny College.
+This repository hosts software and related materials for PHYS 290: Black Hole Astrophysics, a Special Topics course offered in spring 2020 at Allegheny College.

 Access
 ------